a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 but universal computer, I was expecting to have no less than eight instructions and no more than sixteen.
-I thought that having too few would overcomplicate programming and having too many would overburden the design and would potentially lead to more anoying hardware bugs.
+I thought that having too few would overcomplicate programming and having too many would overburden the design and would potentially lead to more annoying hardware bugs.
 So obviously I had to choose the most important instructions from some real or imaginary set.
 Having too much choice once again turned against me.
 It turned out, that I didn't actually realize which secondary instructions would be useful and which could be safely left out.
-It was obvious that at least a conditional jump is a must, but how badly I will be affected by lefting out other types of jumps?
-What about extra arithemtic operations?
+It was obvious that at least a conditional jump is a must, but how badly I will be affected by leaving out other types of jumps?
+What about extra arithmetic operations?
 Extra logic?
-It was a task of finding balance between usability and ortogonality of instruction set and amount of work required to build CPU: the more instructions are there, the more wires I will have to solder in the end of the day.
-Sure thing I could pick up a well known architecture and replicate it, something old and relatively simple, like 6502 or 8080, but that would have required tremendous amount of repetituous effort and would have likely shadowed the important parts.
+It was a task of finding balance between usability and orthogonality of instruction set and amount of work required to build CPU: the more instructions are there, the more wires I will have to solder in the end of the day.
+Sure thing I could pick up a well known architecture and replicate it, something old and relatively simple, like 6502 or 8080, but that would have required tremendous amount of repetitious effort and would have likely shadowed the important parts.
 So it was crucial to trim down instruction set for the most useful subset which would provide just enough features.
 I have spent quite some time poring down on instruction sets